MicrosoftDocs/customer-voice/fp-docs/purchase.md

 5. On the **Product licenses** page, turn the **Microsoft Forms Pro** toggle to **Off** for the following products:
     - Microsoft Forms Pro for Sales Enterprise
+    - Microsoft Forms Pro for Customer Service Enterprise
     - Microsoft Forms Pro for Field Service
-    - Microsoft Forms Pro for Project Service Automation
-    - Microsoft Forms Pro for Customer Service Enterprise
     - Microsoft Forms Pro for Marketing USL
     - Microsoft Forms Pro for Talent
+    - Microsoft Forms Pro for Project Service Automation
     - Microsoft Forms Pro for Customer Engagement Plan
+    - Microsoft Forms Pro for Operations
+    - Microsoft Forms Pro for Relationship Sales

 ### Enable Microsoft Forms Pro for a user without a Dynamics 365 enterprise license